There’s an intense push-and-pull going on in B2B marketing right now.

 As your share of voice goes up, you’ll reap a number of benefits, including:

-• Emphasize your social sharing buttons by making them easy to find on your website and on each piece of owned content (blog posts, articles, etc.).
+- Emphasize your social sharing buttons by making them easy to find on your website and each piece of owned content (blog posts, articles, etc.).
 Sharing via these buttons is trackable, so you want to make it as easy as possible to do so.

-• Use dark social tracking tools, like GetSocial, Po.St, and AddThis.
+- Use dark social platforms or tracking tools, like GetSocial or Radarr.

 5 Ways Marketers Can Leverage Dark Social Sharing

-As we move into 2024, new platforms and technologies have emerged, altering the landscape of dark social.
-Brands must stay informed about these developments, integrating emerging platforms into their marketing strategies.
-With advancements in AI and machine learning, there are new opportunities to glean insights from these private interactions while respecting privacy norms and regulations.
+In 2025, a crop of new platforms and technologies have emerged to fill these gaps, altering dark social itself at a rapid pace.
+Brands must stay informed about these developments, integrating emerging platforms into their marketing strategies and removing tools that no longer work.
+With advancements in AI and machine learning (ML) just starting to infiltrate our marketing and social media strategies, there are even more opportunities to glean insights from these private interactions while respecting privacy norms and regulations.

 Referral Marketing

-Some companies offer referral programs where customers can refer their friends and family to the company’s products or services.
-These referrals often happen through private channels such as email or messaging apps, and can be difficult to track.
+Offer referral programs where customers can refer their friends and family to your company’s products or services.
+These referrals often happen through private channels such as email or messaging apps, and can be difficult to track, but UTM links can help.

-Some companies create closed online communities, such as Facebook groups or Slack channels, for their customers and fans to connect and share information.
-These communities can be a great way for companies to engage with their customers, but also make it difficult to track the sharing of information.
+Businesses might create closed online communities, such as Facebook groups or Slack channels, for their customers and fans to connect and share information.
+These communities can be a great way for companies to engage with their customers and help to monitor information sharing.

 B2B companies often rely on recommendations and word-of-mouth referrals to gain new clients.
-These referrals often happen through private channels such as email or messaging apps, which can be difficult to track.
-On the other hand, B2B companies often work with influencers to promote their products or services.
-Influencers may share information about a product or service to their followers through private channels such as direct messages.
+These referrals usually happen through private channels such as email or messaging apps.
+On the other hand, B2B companies also work with influencers to promote their products or services.
+Influencers may share information about a product or service to their followers through private channels such as direct messages, paid subscription platforms, or newsletters.
+Be sure they share this content with your team and include UTM links.

 Including share buttons is a common way for companies to encourage users to share their content via dark social channels.
-By including share buttons on your content, B2B companies can make it easy for users to share the content with others, which can increase the reach of the content and make it more visible to a larger audience.
+By including share buttons in your content, B2B companies can make it easy for users to share the content with others, which can increase the reach of the content and make it more visible to a larger audience.
 For example, if a user enjoys reading an article on your company’s blog, they may want to share it with a friend who might also be interested.
-If there are share buttons available, the user can simply click the button and select the platform or app they want to share the content on.
+If there are share buttons available, the user can simply click the button and select the platform or app they want to use to share that content.

 B2B companies can offer exclusive deals or promotions that are only available to those who share via private messaging apps.
 This can incentivize users to share content via dark social channels and help increase the reach of your content.

-As Zen’s founder and CEO Shama Hyder says in the Modern Marketing Blog, “Just because something is measurable and efficient doesn’t mean it’s meaningful and effective.”
+As our CEO and founder Shama Hyder says, “Just because something is measurable and efficient doesn’t mean it’s meaningful and effective.”

 A perfect example?
 Click-through rate (CTR).
-A high click-through rate by no means indicates a similarly high level of meaningful engagement, but it’s incredibly easy to measure, and a high one can make a campaign look good when presented strategically.
+A high click-through rate doesn’t necessarily indicate a high level of meaningful engagement, but it is incredibly easy to measure, and a high CTR can make a campaign look good when presented strategically.

-• Dark social is communication that is more online in Slack channels, Microsoft teams, Zoom, etc.
+- Dark social happens in Slack channels, Microsoft teams, emails, LinkedIn DMs, etc.

-• You can try and influence what’s happening in dark social, but you can’t control it and you can’t track it
+- You can try to influence what’s happening in dark social, but you can’t control it and you can’t comprehensively track it

 Dark Social Tracking

-The most reliable way to do this is to ask your prospects and customers directly through surveys or on sales calls (the data you get this way is called zero-party data).
+The most reliable way to do this is to directly ask your prospects and customers through surveys, social media polls, or on sales calls (the data you get this way is called zero-party data).

 Dark Social Examples